IlianPihlajamaa/OrnsteinZernike.jl/docs/src/HardSphereMixture.md

 The previous example showed the case of a 1-component system.
 Let's instead look at mixtures here.
 Consider a 3:1 mixture of hard spheres with sizes 0.5 and 1.0.
 We solve the system with the same three steps as before.

 First, we define the potential.
-Here, we must use `HardSpheres`, which takes a vector containing the diameters of each species.
+Here, we must use `HardSpheres`, which takes a vector containing the diameters of each species and applies an additive mixing rule.
+For more information see [`HardSpheres`](@ref).

 ```@example hs
 using OrnsteinZernike